jo3rn/jo3rn.de/posts/2024-09-19--the-pragmatic-programmer/index.en.md

 ### Don't Outrun Your Headlights

-Only going is fast as you can see is not only useful in traffic.
+Only going as fast as you can see is not only useful in traffic.
 Take small steps.
 Test.
 Ask the users.

 Don't try your hand at fortune telling.
 The further you want to look into the future, the more likely you are to be wrong and cause yourself unnecessary work.
 Instead, create the conditions to be able to change things quickly when the time comes.
 Because you will be wiser in the future.